A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine Learning: Different approaches and results

 Considering the three source types mentioned in Sec. \ref{sec:catalogue}, the Fisher analysis results for the cosmological models under consideration, corresponding to eLISA operating durations of 5, 10, and 15 years, are listed in Table \ref{Tab:Fisher}.
-For an unbiased analysis, we have run the Fisher prescription on all 500 catalogues for each model, source population, and mission duration.
+For an unbiased analysis, we have run the Fisher prescription on all 500 catalogs for each model, source population, and mission duration.
 The priors have been obtained directly from the constraints listed in Table \ref{constraints}.
-The $1\sigma$ error value quoted under each category in the tables reflects an average across individual error forecasts from all the catalogues under that category, which are found to be mostly consistent.
-The contour plots for various MBHB source types corresponding to a typical eLISA mission of 10 years duration are shown in Figs. \ref{fig:fisherdelay}, \ref{fig:fishernodelay}, and \ref{fig:fisherpopIII} (plotted using the Python library of \textit{CosmicFish} \cite{cosmicfish1,cosmicfish2}) for a representative catalogue.
+The $1\sigma$ error value quoted under each category in the tables reflects an average across individual error forecasts from all the catalogs under that category, which are found to be mostly consistent.
+The contour plots for various MBHB source types corresponding to a typical eLISA mission of 10 years duration are shown in Figs. \ref{fig:fisherdelay}, \ref{fig:fishernodelay}, and \ref{fig:fisherpopIII} (plotted using the Python library of \textit{CosmicFish} \cite{cosmicfish1,cosmicfish2}) for a representative catalog.
 Our currently adopted methodology to obtain fair estimates of the one-parameter errors and the two-parameter contours is inspired by \cite{eLISA3}.

 To complete our exposition of the Fisher methodology, we show in Fig. \ref{fig:fishererrvsmean} the variation of the predicted errors ($\Delta H_0$) across a range of plausible mean $H_0$ values detectable in reality by eLISA, corresponding to the source type ``No Delay'' and mission duration of 10 years.
-As visible in the graph, the behaviour shows slight deviation from linearity.
+As visible in the graph, the behavior shows slight deviation from linearity.
 Moreover, the $H_0$ error forecasts are not too dependent (being mostly at the sub-percent level) on the choice of the mean values within the range of our interest.

-\subsection{Markov Chain Monte Carlo}
+\subsubsection{Markov Chain Monte Carlo}

-As the second approach, we perform a Markov Chain Monte Carlo analysis using our generated catalogues to constrain cosmological parameters, using the Python package \textit{emcee} \cite{Foreman_Mackey_2013}.
-For every model, mission duration and source population, we have run MCMC on 100 catalogues for an unbiased analysis.
-We compute the median for the constraints obtained and show the results for a representative catalogue which lies closest to this joint estimate.
+As the second approach, we perform a Markov Chain Monte Carlo analysis using our generated catalogs to constrain cosmological parameters, using the Python package \textit{emcee} \cite{Foreman_Mackey_2013}.
+For every model, mission duration, and source population, we have run MCMC on 100 catalogs for an unbiased analysis.
+We compute the median for the constraints obtained and show the results for a representative catalog which lies closest to this joint estimate.